KS4 Health & Social Care

-These GCSE specifications in health and social care should encourage learners to be inspired and changed by following a coherent and worthwhile course of study.
+These BTEC specifications in health and social care should encourage learners to be inspired and changed by following a coherent and worthwhile course of study.
 The course should prepare learners to make informed decisions about further study and career choices.
-These GCSE specifications in health and social care enable learners to:
+These BTEC specifications in health and social care enable learners to:

 - Actively engage in the processes of health and social care to develop as effective and independent learners